Subscription Modal Banner

 • Work permit or photocopy of duly received Application for Alien Employment (AEP)

-How Employees Can Get TIN Number
+How to Get TIN Number for Employees

-Fill out BIR Form 1902 and submit it along with the other requirements for TIN number to your employer.
+Fill out BIR Form 1902 and submit it along with the other requirements for the TIN number to your employer.
 The employer will fill out the applicable sections of BIR Form 1902 and file your TIN application with the RDO where the employer's business is registered.

 How to Get TIN Number for New Employees via BIR eReg